Chart Color Schemes

 Turramurra displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Turramurra's dwelling structure, as per the latest Census, consisted of 68.1% houses and 31.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
 Home ownership in Turramurra stood at 40.6%, with mortgaged dwellings at 39.6% and rented ones at 19.8%.
 The median monthly mortgage repayment was $3,484, higher than Sydney metro's average of $2,427.
-Median weekly rent in Turramurra was $590, compared to Sydney metro's $470.
+The median weekly rent figure in Turramurra was $590, compared to Sydney metro's $470.
 Nationally, Turramurra's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing